 The program offers:

-- on-site session(s) with ISU Extension and Outreach Nutrition and Health Specialist,
+- on-site session(s) with ISU Extension and Outreach Nutrition and Wellness Specialist,

 - on-site blood pressure and weight screening with individual risk assessments before and after the series, and